 Identify Project

-It is required for a job script to specify a project account.
+Job scripts are required to specify a project account.

-command and looking at the SLURM accounts section:
+command and looking in the SLURM accounts section:

 To specify an account use: